lewisself64/ada-pearl/readme.txt

 = Does this theme support any plugins? =

-Ada does not support any plugins out of the box.
+Ada Pearl does not support any plugins out of the box.

 == Changelog ==

+= 1.0.1 =
+* Added styling for skip link
+* Renamed incorrect prefixes

 = 1.0.0 =
 * Initial release